asherf/pylibmc/docs/behaviors.rst

 .. _no_block:

 ``"no_block"``
-   Enables asychronous I/O. This is the fastest transport available for storage functions.
+   Enables asynchronous I/O. This is the fastest transport available for storage functions.

 .. _tcp_nodelay: